 Families also can be financially impacted by new expenses caused by the death of a loved one.
 Say, for example, the deceased was a homemaker whose spouse works full time.
 The surviving spouse may now have to pay for day care, nanny services, or other assistance to complete tasks previously performed by the deceased.
 These services, although not income, were a financial contribution to the household.
 The surviving family members are entitled to compensation for the newly required expenses.
 Again, it is the role of the jury to determine a final amount.

 Also, family members are entitled to damages for the loss of the deceased’s aid, comfort, advice, and companionship.
 It goes without saying that a wrongful death is devastating to surviving family members.
 A financial award can be made based on such suffering.

-Rochester wrongful death victims may be entitled to punitive damages
+Rochester and Owatonna wrongful death victims may be entitled to punitive damages

 If evidence shows that a death was caused by truly egregious or reckless conduct, the surviving family members may be entitled to punitive damages.
 The damages described above are instances in which compensation is needed for money the survivors have lost.
 Punitive damages, by contrast, are not based on money lost but on a determination to “punish” truly reckless actors.
 Punitive damages are rare, but when awarded are typically in an amount the jury considers necessary to punish the offender and to dissuade such conduct in the future.